archiron/quickValidationsNG/README.md

 you have : workDir = os.getcwd() and the ROOT files are located into a DATA folder.
 The ROOT files are downloaded automatically, or you can download them into the DATA folder with the quickRootDown script.

-#### modify the config.py as you want

 #### batch (to be evaluated !)
 you can use all precedings commands with a batch file named quickValidationSeq.sh
-Into the folder you want to work, copy locally the quickValidationSeq.sh (& quickValidationSeq.submit) and the config.py.test file(s).
+Into the folder you want to work, copy the quickValidationSeq.sh locally.
-cp config.py.test config.py
-modify the config.py file with the values you want (SEE BELOW )
-launch : ./quickValidationSeq.sh (be careful of rights! - 755).
+launch : chmod 755 quickvalidationSeq.sh
-launch : condor_submit quickValidationSeq.submit !!!
-NOT yet tested
+launch : . quickValidationSeq.sh
+#### WARNING : there is no "/" between the dot and quickValidationSeq.sh

 ### ===================================
 ### Data to be initiated in config.py